 This was due to a number of causes.
-In the first place I had a brother who was gifted to an extraordinary degree; one of those rare phenomena of mentality which biological investigation has failed to explain.
-His premature death left my earth parents disconsolate.
-(I will explain my remark about my "earth parents" later.)
+In the first place I had a brother who was gifted to an extraordinary degree-one of those rare phenomena of mentality which biological investigation has failed to explain.
+His premature death left my parents disconsolate.
 We owned a horse which had been presented to us by a dear friend.
-It was a magnificent animal of Arabian breed, possessed of almost human intelligence, and was cared for and petted by the whole family, having on one occasion saved my dear father's life under remarkable circumstances.
+It was a magnificent animal of Arabian breed, possest of almost human intelligence, and was cared for and petted by the whole family, having on one occasion saved my father's life under remarkable circumstances.
 My father had been called one winter night to perform an urgent duty and while crossing the mountains, infested by wolves, the horse became frightened and ran away, throwing him violently to the ground.
-It arrived home bleeding and exhausted, but after the alarm was sounded, immediately dashed off again, returning to the spot, and before the searching party were far on the way they were met by my father, who had recovered consciousness and remounted, not realizing that he had been lying in the snow for several hours.
+It arrived home bleeding and exhausted, but after the alarm was sounded immediately dashed off again, returning to the spot, and before the searching party were far on the way they were met by my father, who had recovered consciousness and remounted, not realizing that he had been lying in the snow for several hours.
 This horse was responsible for my brother's injuries from which he died.
-I witnessed the tragic scene and although so many years have elapsed since, my visual impression of it has lost none of its force.
+I witnest the tragic scene and altho fifty-six years have elapsed since, my visual impression of it has lost none of its force.
 The recollection of his attainments made every effort of mine seem dull in comparison.

 Anything I did that was creditable merely caused my parents to feel their loss more keenly.
 So I grew up with little confidence in myself.
 But I was far from being considered a stupid boy, if I am to judge from an incident of which I have still a strong remembrance.
-One day the Aldermen were passing through a street where I was playing with other boys.
-The oldest of these venerable gentlemen, a wealthy citizen, paused to give a silver piece to each of us.
-Coming to me, he suddenly stopped and commanded, "Look in my eyes."
-I met his gaze, my hand outstretched to receive the much valued coin, when to my dismay, he said, "No, not much; you can get nothing from me.
-You are too smart."
+One day the Aldermen were passing thru a street where I was at play with other boys.
+The oldest of these venerable gentlemen-a wealthy citizen-paused to give a silver piece to each of us.
+Coming to me he suddenly stopt and commanded, "Look in my eyes."
+I met his gaze, my hand outstretched to receive the much valued coin, when, to my dismay, he said, "No, not much, you can get nothing from me, you are too smart."
 They used to tell a funny story about me.
-I had two old aunts with wrinkled faces, one of them having two teeth protruding like the tusks of an elephant, which she buried in my cheek every time she kissed me.
-Nothing would scare me more then the prospects of being kissed by these affectionate, unattractive relatives.
-It happened that while being carried in my mother's arms, they asked who was the prettier of the two.
+I had two old aunts with wrinkled faces, one of them having two teeth protruding like the tusks of an elephant which she buried in my cheek every time she kist me.
+Nothing would scare me more than the prospect of being hugged by these as affectionate as unattractive relatives.
+It happened that while being carried in my mother's arms they asked me who was the prettier of the two.
 After examining their faces intently, I answered thoughtfully, pointing to one of them, "This here is not as ugly as the other."